Josuephyus/Randomize/README.md

 4. Pressing [ Enter ] will refresh the list (so you can change without closing)
 5. Pressing [ Backspace ] removes the selected Champion
 6. Pressing [ Left Arrow ] undoes the last remove
+7. Pressing [ Right Arrow ] exports the current list as "export.txt"
+8. Pressing [ 1 ] [ 2 ] [ 3 ] or [ 4 ] will change the size of the champion icon
-7. Closing the program will save the active Champions into "close.txt"
+9. Closing the program will save the active Champions into "close.txt"

 The League of Legends font can be downloaded for additional immersion.
 The {title / description} is not necessary and can be omitted.